Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence

 \subsection{Comprehensive Security and Autonomous Protection}

-The very features that make this synergy powerful, namely physical embodiment and deep cyber-physical integration, also create unprecedented hybrid attack surfaces.
+The features that make this synergy powerful, namely physical embodiment and deep cyber-physical integration, also create unprecedented hybrid attack surfaces.
 The challenge is no longer merely to protect the cyber state of a system but to secure the learning and adaptation process of the adaptive immune system itself.
-The new frontier of attacks will occur at the cyber-physical seam.
-An adversary could inject falsified data into a perception stream to cause a physical collision.
-This requires a focus on safe learning for embodied intelligence, ensuring the system can be resilient to manipulated data.
-This must be coupled with a new level of wireless communication system hardening that is not just about cryptography, but about providing resilience against physical-layer attacks and delivering verifiable, trusted information to the cognitive layer.
+This is uniquely severe because attacks at the cyber-physical seam simultaneously corrupt digital reasoning and physical behavior, and the distributed nature of collective adaptation amplifies even localized adversarial poisoning into system-wide vulnerability.
+A concrete research initiative is developing adversarial training pipelines that systematically expose agents to synthetic cyber-physical attacks during simulation, building verifiable resilience across communication and control layers before deployment.